bensitu/bootstrap-custom/README.md

 The new breakpoints (xxl: 1400px, xxxl: 1600px, xxxxl: 2000px) are for large screens and added the related basic utility classes for new breakpoints.

-Please find the new breakpoints file in bootstrap-custom-breakpoints.css in dist folder.
+In dist folder, please find the new breakpoints file in bootstrap-custom-breakpoints.css and the custom styles in boostrap-custom-style.css.